 There are five unheated swimming pools dotted throughout the grounds if you need to cool off.
 Each is large enough for laps and surrounded by lush greenery.

-Multiple swimwear options.
+Bring multiple swimwear options.
 Sketchbook for botanical drawings and North African recipe notes.

-Smoking allowed, taking other guests into consideration.
 Disabled access is good here, and there is a wheelchair on site.
 Private parties and weddings are a speciality at this family-friendly escape.